tanem/infector/README.md

 [![Build Status](https://travis-ci.org/tanem/injector.png)](https://travis-ci.org/tanem/injector)

 A small dependency injection module for Node.js.
 Extracted from a file used in a couple of other personal projects.
-Inspired by [AngularJS](https://github.com/angular/angular.js) and [node-di](https://github.com/vojtajina/node-di).
+Inspired by the dependency injection approaches in [AngularJS](https://github.com/angular/angular.js) and [node-di](https://github.com/vojtajina/node-di).

 ## Usage